harshtriphati6390/Functional-and-Geometric-Data-Analysis/README.md

 Small sample size: manifold / TDA estimators can be noisy for small n — report uncertainty.

-Feature leakage: when building features, avoid using label information in preprocessing steps across train/test split — e.g. compute FPCA on training set only when doing cv
+Feature leakage: when building features, avoid using label information in preprocessing steps across train/test split — e.g. compute FPCA on training set only when doing CV.